xiokd/EWU-CSCD379-2022-Spring/Assignment1.md

    - Uses Vuetify ❌✅
    - Uses Jest ❌✅

-2. Create a simple TypeScript class called wordsService.ts ❌✅
-   - Has a method called checkLength that accepts a string and returns true if the string is 5 characters long and false otherwise ❌✅
-   - Has a Jest unit test that tests the behavior ❌✅

 3. Create a simple page called game.vue ❌✅
    - Page should have a card with a heading that with a clever name for the game ❌✅
    - some default placeholder body text ❌✅